So You're New And Want To Start A Light Show...

 Build a Preview

+A preview is the virtual representation of your display so that you can see how your light show effects will look before you set everything up outside.
 You can learn more about building a preview using our online help file or watching video tutorials.

 Creating Sequences